Maximizing Sales with Non-Monetary Service Value

 Cultivating a Value-Centric Sales Culture

-Skilled negotiators understand the value of alternate negotiables.
+Skilled negotiators understand the value of alternative negotiables.
 But, going from no established process to an effective strategy that gets results takes time, resources, and energy.

 It all starts with the identification of these alternate negotiables.